michielnijenhuis/phprefactor/README.md

 ### Progressive File Refactoring

 1. Open a PHP file you want to refactor
-2. Right-click in the editor and select "Dry Run Rector on Current File"
+2. Right-click in the editor and select "Dry Run on Current File"
 3. Review the proposed changes in the output panel
-4. If satisfied, run "Run Rector on Current File"
+4. If satisfied, run "Run on Current File"
 5. Review the changes in the automatic diff view

 ### Directory-based Refactoring

 1. Right-click on a directory in the Explorer
-2. Select "Dry Run Rector on Directory" to preview changes
+2. Select "Dry Run on Directory" to preview changes
-3. Review the output and run "Run Rector on Directory" to apply changes
+3. Review the output and run "Run on Directory" to apply changes
 4. Use Git to review and commit the changes

-### Workspace-wide Refactoring

-1. Use Command Palette: "Rector: Run on Workspace"
-2. Monitor progress in the notification
-3. Review changes across all files using Git diff

 ## Troubleshooting

 ### Common Issues

 **Rector not found**

 -   Ensure Rector is installed globally: `composer global require rector/rector`
-- Or specify the path in `rector.executablePath` setting
+-   Or specify the path in `phprefactor.rector.executablePath` setting
 -   Use the "Install Rector Globally" command from the Command Palette

+**PHPCSFixer not found**

+-   Ensure PHPCSFixer is installed globally: `composer global require friendsofphp/php-cs-fixer`
+-   Or specify the path in `phprefactor.phpcsfixer.executablePath` setting
+-   Use the "Install PHPCSFixer Globally" command from the Command Palette

 **Config file not found**

 -   The extension will auto-generate a config file from your settings
-- Use "Generate Rector Config" command to create one manually
+-   Use "Generate Rector Config" and/or "Generate PHPCSFixer Config" command to create one manually
-- Specify a custom config path in `rector.configPath` setting
+-   Specify a custom config path in `phprefactor.rector.configPath` and/or `phprefactor.phpcsfixer.configPath` setting

 **Permission errors**

 -   Ensure VS Code has write permissions to your workspace
 -   Check that the PHP files are not read-only
-- Verify Rector has permissions to modify files
+-   Verify PHPCSFixer and Rector have permissions to modify files

 **Autoload issues**

 -   Ensure `vendor/autoload.php` exists and is correct
-- Update `rector.autoloadFile` setting if using a different autoload file
+-   Update `phprefactor.autoloadFile` setting if using a different autoload file
 -   Run `composer install` to generate autoload files

 ### Performance Tips

 -   Use directory-specific refactoring instead of workspace-wide for large projects
 -   Exclude unnecessary directories like `vendor`, `node_modules`, and `storage`
 -   Use dry run first to preview changes before applying them
-- Consider running Rector on smaller batches of files for better control
+-   Consider running phprefactor on smaller batches of files for better control

 ### Debug Mode

 To debug issues:

 1. Open the Output panel (`View > Output`)
-2. Select "Rector" from the dropdown
+2. Select "phprefactor" from the dropdown
-3. Run a Rector command to see detailed logs
+3. Run a phprefactor command to see detailed logs
 4. Check for error messages and command output

 ## Integration with Other Tools